-‘Collectibles vs. commodities’: As Target halts sales of trading cards, collectors reckon with fast-changing hobby
+‘Collectibles versus commodities’: As Target halts sales of trading cards, collectors reckon with fast-changing hobby

 “In traditional industries, the hard part is getting customers to want to try your service,” Steinberg said.
 “This is a very unique time in this industry because it’s actually more difficult to hold the cards back than it is to take them in.”

 The surge in interest has renewed connoisseurs’ concerns about fraud, which is rampant in the hobby.
-New collectors make for easy marks for so-called “doctors,” who illicitly alter cards to improve their appearance and resubmit them to grading companies in hopes of higher appraisals.
-Rising prices have only increased incentives for such activity, and doctoring scandals within The Hobby have led to high-profile prosecutions and federal criminal investigations.
+New collectors make for easy marks for so-called doctors, who illicitly alter cards to improve their appearance and resubmit them to grading companies in hopes of higher appraisals.
+Rising prices have only increased incentives for such activity, and doctoring scandals within the hobby have led to high-profile prosecutions and federal criminal investigations.

-The card-collecting community is generally self-policing and reliant on retail establishments, grading companies, cards shows and e-commerce to all run efficiently to keep supply and demand stable, and out suspected “doctors.”
+The card-collecting community is generally self-policing and reliant on retail establishments, grading companies, cards shows and e-commerce to all run efficiently to keep supply and demand stable, and out suspected doctors.
 But with so many new hobbyists and new industry entrants intent on flipping cards for quick profits, many of the industry’s traditional gatekeepers have been sidelined.

-The incident at Target — though what specifically set off the altercation or what type of cards were involved are unclear — raises new concerns, collectors say, that parts of The Hobby could spin out of control.
+The incident at Target — though what specifically set off the altercation or what type of cards were involved are unclear — raises new concerns, collectors say, that parts of the hobby could spin out of control.

-According to a report last Friday in the Milwaukee Journal Sentinel, a disagreement over trading cards led to a parking lot scuffle.
-The 35-year-old victim, who had a permit tocarry a concealed firearm, brandished his weapon but did not fire, the report said.
+According to a report on May 7 in the Milwaukee Journal Sentinel, a disagreement over trading cards led to a parking lot scuffle.
+The 35-year-old victim, who had a permit to carry a concealed firearm, brandished his weapon but did not fire, the report said.
 Four men were later arrested on battery and other charges, police said.

-The case was referred to the Waukesha County District Attorney’s Office, which did not respond Thursday to a request for comment.
+The case was referred to the Waukesha County district attorney’s office, which did not respond Thursday to a request for comment.

-“I think it’s gone past the point where some of the collectors and more experienced people can police it,” Kyle, from the “Wax Museum” podcast said.
+“I think it’s gone past the point where some of the collectors and more experienced people can police it,” Kyle, from the “Wax Museum” podcast, said.

 PSA announced in April that it would not accept new grading submissions until it sorted through its backlog, which president Steve Sloan said it expected to complete by the end of May.
 Earlier this month, it also purchased software company Genamint, which uses artificial intelligence to grade cards and assign each a “card fingerprint,” which hobbyists hope will be a deterrent to illicit alterations.